yahyo22/yahyo22/README.md

 ## Hi there 👋
-## my name is yahyo and I'm new java developer javascript
+## my name is yahyo and I'm new javascript developer
 >>Never look back